-Despite the band Queen's take on a female's derriere, some people might prefer to have a small tushy.
-This is particularly true if the glute muscles are mostly covered in a pillowy, protective layer of fat .
-It might allow you to sit comfortably and cushions you for hard landings, but when there's too much of good thing, you may want to take action.
+Despite the band Queen's take on the female derriere, some people might prefer to have a small tush.
+This is particularly true if the glute muscles are mostly covered in a pillowy, protective layer of fat.
+It might allow you to sit comfortably and cushion you for hard landings, but when there's too much of good thing, you may want to take action with a smaller butt workout.

 Making your butt smaller most likely will require you to lose weight, which is best accomplished through calorie control and supported by exercise.
-While there's no thing as "spot reduction" — being able to target a specific area for trimming down — some exercises will firm up your rear while a healthy, calorie controlled diet will help shrink those fat cells.
+While there's no such thing as "spot reduction" — being able to target a specific area for trimming down — says ExRx.net, some exercises will firm up your rear while a healthy, calorie-controlled diet will help shrink those fat cells.

 Read more: Glute Exercises that Fix Tight Hip Flexors